sabinpark/ECE382_Lab1/README.md

 ### Conclusion
 The simple calculator turned out to be a success.
 It properly read in values from ROM, performed the appropriate calculations, and finally stored the correct results in RAM.
 All parts of the functionality were met in this lab.
 I learned the importance of having solid pseudo code to help out with actual programming.
 Not having solid pseudo code in the beginning made it very confusing to follow my train of thought and complete the assignment.
 However, after reworking parts of my pseudo code, I was able to quickly accomplish the task and pick out the minor details that may haved resulted in bugs.
 This lab was also useful for me to understand the importance of using breakpoints while debugging my program.
->>>>>>> c6ef32a14447025725585bc632acd501d13e5adf

 ## Documentation
 I used Wikipedia to find information on how to efficiently do multiplication.
 I followed the example labeled as "peasant multiplication".
 Link is:  http://en.wikipedia.org/wiki/Multiplication_algorithm
 I also received EI from Dr. Coulston to review the methodology needed for setting the pointer register.
-No other help received.
+No other help received. *UPDATE:* Dr. Coulston assisted me in creating my folders (code and images).
+For some reason, parts of the readme file have been altered after this change; I have searched through the readme and corrected the unexpected changes.